-Amy Winehouse was a British jazz singer and songwriter who won five Grammy Awards and had an album, Back to Black, that became the best-selling album so far in 21st century Britain.
+Amy Winehouse was a British jazz singer and songwriter who won five Grammy Awards and had an album, Back to Black, that became the best-selling album in Britain.
 The BBC called her “the pre-eminent vocal talent of her generation.”

 From Early Fame to Self-Destruction

 Amy was born in north London in 1983, to a father who was a taxi driver and a mother who was a pharmacist.
 Her mother’s brothers were professional jazz musicians, and her father’s mother was a singer who dated English jazz legend Ronnie Scott.
 Her parents separated when she was nine, and she lived with her mother during the week and spent weekends with her father and his girlfriend.
 That same year, she started voice and tap dance lessons.
 At age 14, she bought a guitar and started to write songs.
 At age 17, she sang with the National Youth Jazz Orchestra.
 As her success grew, her father gave up driving a taxi to manage her career.
 At 19, she signed a contract for £250 a week against her future earnings.
 Her first album, Frank, featured mostly songs that she had written herself.